Poverty is not caused by a lack of money.

 - Money is not wealth.
-It is potential wealth.

-- Most money is not made of paper.
+- Money is not made of paper.

 - The government does not “spend” tax payer money.